 Who can register? — Individuals and groups living in, working in, or going to school in Hiroshima Prefecture

 * To register, you need to show your ID card, such as an insurance card, driver’s license card, student card/handbook, or residence card.
-(We will make a copy of your ID card.)

 * Please be sure to come to the Information Center/Library in person.